go-testfixtures/testfixtures/README.md

 # Go Test Fixtures

+> ***Warning***: this package will wipe the database data before loading the fixtures!
+It is supposed to be used on a test database.
+Please, double check if you are running it against the correct database.

 Writing tests is hard, even more when you have to deal with an SQL database.
 This package aims to make writing functional tests for web apps written in Go easier.